Gus Fring: Season 6

 In the aftermath of the firefight at Lalo's home, Lalo kills a local farmer to use as a body double and the Cousins report that Lalo is dead.
 Gus is skeptical, wondering how all the hitmen died, but succeeded in killing Lalo.
 Gus arranges for Nacho to hide at a motel while he awaits transport to the U.S. Gus and Juan Bolsa meet with Hector Salamanca to offer condolences and promise revenge, but Hector's demeanor convinces Gus that Lalo is still alive.
 Mike and Gus's men break into Nacho's safe and remove his cash and the fake Canadian IDs he had made for himself and his father.
 Victor delivers a duplicate safe, into which Mike places the cash, Nacho's fake ID, and an envelope.
 Juan Bolsa and his men break into the duplicate safe and find the envelope containing the motel's phone number and details of an offshore bank account.
-Nacho believes he is being observed, confronts the watcher, and confirms he is working for Gus.
-Nacho realizes Gus has betrayed him to the cartel and prepares to flee, but the Cousins arrive to search for him.
+Nacho believes he is being observed, confronts the watcher, and confirms he is working for Gus; this causes Nacho to realize that Gus has betrayed him to the cartel.
+Nacho prepares to flee, but the Cousins arrive to search for him.

 Nacho escapes the ambush and hides from the Cousins.
 After making a farewell call to his father, he calls Mike and asks to speak to Gus.
 Nacho offers to give himself up as long as his father is protected.
 Gus arranges to smuggle Nacho into the U.S., and Mike and Nacho review Gus's plan for Nacho to absolve Gus of blame for Lalo's death.
 Nacho will say he was working for a rival drug family, then attempt to flee.
 Victor will then kill him, ensuring that he is not tortured by the Salamancas.
 As Mike takes up a firing position with his rifle, Gus, Victor, and Tyrus hand Nacho over to Juan Bolsa, Hector Salamanca, and the Cousins.
 Nacho claims he was working for the rival Alvarez family when he killed Lalo, and backs up his story by revealing that he attempted to kill Hector, but that Gus saved him.
 Rather than attempt to flee so Victor can kill him, Nacho uses a piece of broken glass to free himself from his restraints, seize Juan's gun, and kill himself.

 Convinced that Lalo is alive, Gus takes precautions including wearing a bulletproof vest under his clothes and carrying a gun.
 While a body double takes his place in his home, Gus uses a tunnel system to enter a nearby house, which is revealed to be an operations center from which he oversees vast surveillance activities that scour Albuquerque for signs of Lalo.
 His belief that Lalo is alive causes Gus sleeplessness and distractions while working at his restaurant.
 Gus visits the construction site of his planned meth lab and inspects it carefully before hiding a handgun in the track of an excavator.